Navigating the Future of Education and Employment: Bridging Degrees, Certifications, and Skills

 • Add industry certifications as part of the normal assessment process

-As the educational landscape diversifies with degrees, certifications, and skill-based learning options, institutions, learners, and employers face challenges in evaluating the relative value of various educational options.
+As the educational landscape diversifies with degrees, certifications, and skill-based learning options, higher education institutions, learners, and employers face challenges in evaluating the relative value of various educational options.
 The essential question here is:

 With the growing push toward skills-based hiring, learners and employers are going to carefully evaluate the quality of various certification programs.
 This is a chance for institutions with less reputational power to disrupt the market and deliver programs that can measurably improve learner outcomes and career advancement.
 Some things we believe you should be thinking about include: